ZachMayer35/yamdb/README.md

 You can also run the YAMDBService outside the docker environment with `npm run start:local` from the `YAMDBService` directory.
 In this mode, the server will look for the dockerized MongoDB instance created with the `docker-compose up -d` command.
 Running locally allows you to attach debuggers and step through code but there is no file watching.
 It could be added with nodemon.

+The Azure Cognitive Services integration requires an API key.
+Set it in the `docker-compose.yml` under `MS_CS_API_KEY` with a development API key.
+That will allow the OCR functionality to operate in the `docker-compose`d instance.
+For local service development, add that key to the `.env.development` file in the `YAMDBService` directory.

 # Running Tests

 For expediency, only the UI client has tests.
 Running the `npm run test` command from `YAMDBUI` will start a test watcher that will re-run on file changes.
 With a little additional configuration, the test runner Jest can be setup to also emmit snapshots (not screenshots) but this was left out for now.
 Adding `--coverage` to the `test` command in `package.json` will show coverage statistics.